Back Arrow Back to Articles

 Purchasing a buy-to-let property can be expensive, so renting out a room is a great way of starting your passive income streams and progressing towards an entire property.
 This route also comes with two different options – you can either do short-term rentals, which could mean higher rates, or you could take in a lodger to have the reassurance of a long-term passive income.

 Either way, the process is relatively simple.
 If you choose to go down the short-term let avenue, platforms such as Airbnb allow you to make an account and advertise your room to millions of potential guests at the touch of a button.
-In fact, the platform receives up to 8.4 million inbound guests in the UK every year.
+The platform has over 8 million listings across 240 countries and regions.

 It’s important to remember that renting out a room could require some research around regulations, as the guidelines around short-term lettings are changing.